 When the participants arrive on day 1 of week 1 they are strangers from different cultures, with many barriers to working together effectively.
 One of the few things that they have in common is that they work for the same company . . .
 AND they have a dream and some powerful, albeit seemingly impossible, ideas about how to transform their organization into a truly global company.
 By the time they graduate they’ve learned that “impossible” is merely difficult, and just means that they don’t YET know HOW to achieve their ideas.
 When they present their team projects at HQ they do so in wildly creative ways, including skits, costumes, demonstrations and audience participation.
 In addition to the transformation of the participants through this experience, the audience is transformed by their creative, informative, and sometimes daring presentations.
 And these “strangers” come to care about each other deeply through this journey together.
 The power of their deep relationships exceeds any positional power in their organization.
 It’s thrilling to be a part of this experience!

-In the past 15 years we’ve done this program 20 times, have ~400 graduates – many of whom are active “Alumni” who continue to lead meaningfully in their company.
+In the past 16 years we’ve done this program 20 times, have ~400 graduates, many of whom are active “Alumni” who continue to lead meaningfully in their company.
 Of the ~80 “impossible” projects that have been pursued in these programs, about half have been been started, completed, or had meaningful progress at the time of this writing.
 Often these projects are carried on by other people who learn of these ideas, or get inspired by the team’s work on these themes, or the ideas evolve as they permeate the organization informally, often in ways that are not directly traceable to the originaly projects, but undeniably were inspired by them.
-(With the COVID-19 challenges, the “treasure chest” of unfinished projects is being mined for the gold hidden in these projects that might be even more relevant and valuable at this time.
+(With the COVID-19 challenges, the “treasure chest” of unfinished projects of the past were mined for the gold hidden in these projects that might be even more relevant and valuable at this time.)